-Yu Jian was born on 8 August 1954 in the southwestern Chinese province of Yunnan.
-With the outbreak of the Cultural Revolution in 1966, his schooling was interrupted, and his parents were forced to leave home to undergo “re-education."
-In 1969, at the age of sixteen, he became an apprentice in a factory north of the city and worked as a riveter and welder.
-Influenced by his father’s interest in classical Chinese poetry and aided by frequent power failures at the factory, Yu Jian became a voracious reader.
-At the age of twenty, Yu Jian began writing his first poems in free verse.
-In 1980, when university education once again became a possibility for young Chinese people, Yu Jian passed the entrance examinations for Yunnan University, becoming a student in the department of Chinese Language and Literature.
-He became known as a student poet and was an energetic literary activist, helping to establish several literary clubs as well as edit various publications.
-His big break came in 1986 when China’s most prestigious official poetry magazine, Shikan, published his poem “No. 6 Shangyi Street.”
-He later published the controversial long poem File Zero in 1994, then turned to prose and short poems, publishing a collection of travel sketches and impressions of daily life..
+Yu Jian was born in 1954 in the southwestern Chinese province of Yunnan.
+With the outbreak of the Cultural Revolution in 1966, his schooling was interrupted, and his parents were forced to leave home to undergo “re-education.”
+At the age of sixteen, he became an apprentice in a factory north of the city and worked as a riveter and welder.
+Influenced by his father’s interest in classical Chinese poetry and aided by frequent power failures at the factory, Yu Jian became a voracious reader and he began writing his first poems in free verse.
+In 1980, when university education once again became a possibility, he became a student in the department of Chinese Language and Literature Yunnan University.
+In 1986, Shikan, China’s most prestigious official poetry magazine, published his poem “No. 6 Shangyi Street.”
+He later published the controversial long poem File Zero (1994), as well as Notes from the Human World (1999), a collection of travel sketches and impressions of daily life..
 His five-volume collection of selected poetry and prose, The Yu Jian Collection, was published in 2004.
 He has written three plays, In Connection with AIDS, About an Evening Conversation, and About a Discussion on the Far Shore of the Nature of Chinese Words.